1757 - Austrian invasion of Silesia – The Prussians try to hold Northern Bohemia

 - Frederick sent Grenadier Battalion Kleist and 50 hussars to Wellemin to secure communications between Leitmeritz (present-day Litoměřice/CZ) and the Paskopol Highway.

 - The two Prussian armies could make their junction in three or even in two marches.

-- The main Austrian army (77 bns, 165 sqns with 140 heavy pieces, for a total of 57,392 foot and 15,525 horse) effected a junction at Czelakowitz.
+- The main Austrian army (77 bns, 165 sqns with 140 artillery pieces, for a total of 57,392 foot and 15,525 horse) effected a junction at Czelakowitz.
 The right was at Mochow and the left on the high road from Brandeis (present-day Brandýs nad Labem/CZ).
 Headquarters remained at Czelakowitz.
-There were now five bridges over the Elbe: 2 at Littal (present-day Litol/CZ) and 3 at Tauschim (probably Lázně Toušeň/CZ).
+There were now five bridges over the Elbe: 2 at Littal (present-day Litol/CZ) and 3 at Tauschim (present-day Lázně Toušeň/CZ).

 - Nádasdy pushed forward Beck's Corps (3,000 Grenzer light troops) up to Korka (unidentified location).